ammarsabircheema/stack_codes/README.md

 # stack_codes
-This repo contains my answers at stackoverflow and bioinformatics.stackexchange.
+This repo contains my answers on stackoverflow and bioinformatics.stackexchange.